Category: smartphone

 Umeox had a very important announcement to make at the Mobile World Congress in Barcelona; they were launching the world’s slimmest mobile phone.

 Upstream is a mobile marketing company, they are world market leaders in their field.
-We met with Federico Rossi at the Mobile World Congress in Barcelona.

 Anadigics designs and manufactures radio frequency integrated circuit (RFIC) solutions for the broadband and wireless communications markets.
 They work with various manufacturers; their products are designed to be high power and high efficiency, leaving a very small footprint.

 At the Mobile World Congress in Barcelona we met with Vassili Philippov from SPB Software.
 They specialize on mobile software and work with all major device manufacturers.
-Their software works in practically all available platforms.
+Their software works in practically all available platform.

 Oxydo mms, a mobile technology and marketing solutions provider, was present at the 2010 Mobile World Congress.
 Their products are dedicated to connecting commercial and business clients with their traditional audiences and beyond.